-Thermal Coal Extraction - on a lifecycle basis thermal coal is more carbon intensive than other fossil fuel sources.
-Thermal coal is mainly used in power generation.
+Thermal Coal - on a lifecycle basis thermal coal is more carbon intensive than other fossil fuel sources, while from an energy generation perspective it is easily substitutable.
+Thermal coal, also known as energy coal, or steam coal, is mainly used in power generation.